 Attention equals money – it’s as simple as that.
 You are worth exactly as much as people are willing to spend their precious time on you.
-The more attention you get, the higher the probability that attention will evolve to interest, which might grow to purchases and eventually… you end up with money.
-Allow us to enlighten you – 9 commandments for gaining and keeping attention when composing newsletters.
+The more attention you get, the higher the probability that attention will evolve to interest, which might grow to purchases and eventually… you end up with the money.
+Let us enlighten you with these 9 commandments for gaining and keeping attention when composing newsletters.

-But when things get really serious, you reach out for your good old buddy, email.
+But when things get really serious, you reach out to your good old buddy email.

 1. Do your homework!

 A message on its own is never good enough to create a craving for your product or service.
 Ever.
 It can only focus on satisfying some of the hopes, dreams, fears, and desires that already exist in people’s hearts and heads.
 Find out what your client needs and then find a way to offer it.

 Do you know who your customer really is?
 What motivated them to subscribe to your newsletter in the first place?
 What products or services should you offer to meet their expectations?
 What benefits should you emphasize to motivate them to act?
 What language should you use so you can understand one another?
 Did they use a lead magnet or a landing page to subscribe?
 Spend some time profiling your recipients – this is the only way you can start writing for them about them.

 Sending out a newsletter simply because you haven’t bothered to do this yet is just plain stupid.
 And our TOP1 in the stupid reasons list for sending newsletters is „because everyone is doing it, and it seems to work.“ Forget it!

 Do you want to sell something?
 Spread information?
 Create an emotion?
 Collect data?
 Then come up with a solid newsletter strategy and plan your messages accordingly!
 Otherwise, you are wasting everyone’s time and money.
 Find an email marketing platform like Smaily, with its whole team ready to brainstorm with you.